-This course covers the managerial use of accounting, financial, and operating data for planning, control, and decision making.
-The course is designed for managers and entrepreneurs who need hands-on knowledge and tools in processing, developing, and analyzing financial, cost, and business data for managerial use.
-Topics include strategic cost management, cost analysis, break-even and contribution analysis, cost behavior analysis, activity-based costing, responsibility accounting and corporate balanced scorecard, budget for profit planning, short-term decisions, and capital budgeting.
+Analyzing Cost Data for Management covers the managerial use of accounting, financial, and operating data for planning, control, and decision making.
+The course is designed for managers and entrepreneurs who need hand-on knowledge and tools in processing, developing, and analyzing financial, cost, and business data for managerial use.
+Topics include strategic cost management, analysis of costs; break-even and contribution analysis; cost behavior analysis; activity-based costing (ABC); responsibility accounting and corporate balanced scorecard (CBS); budget for profit planning; short-term decisions; capital budgeting.

 Upon successful completion of this course, participants will be able to:

 - Recognize the function of management in planning, controlling and decision making, and the role of the financial management.

 - Identify the some popular certificates that recognize the expertise in the fields of cost/managerial accounting and internal auditing

 - Identify examples of each of the basic cost elements involved in the manufacture of the product.

 - Recognize various cost concepts, and differentiate between the traditional income statement and the contribution income statement.